-This trip encompasses the many stunning highlights of the world famous Gobi desert, as well as the lush, green surroundings of Central and Northern Mongolia.
+This trip encompasses the many stunning highlights of the world-famous Gobi desert, as well as the lush, green surroundings of Central and Northern Mongolia.
 Driving south from Ulaanbaatar, you will pass through the Middle and Southern regions of the desert, allowing you to experience the vastness of this special landscape.
-Among the rolling sand dunes and hills, activities include riding two humped Bactrian camels through the desert, visiting a Nomadic family, as well as enjoying the spectacular sunrises and sunsets that are on offer each day.
-Included is a trip to Gobi Gurvan Saikhan National Park, known for its iconic sand dunes, ice canyon, flaming cliffs, lime stone formations, as well as many geological & archeological sites.
+Among the rolling sand dunes and hills, activities include riding the two-humped Bactrian camels through the desert, visiting a Nomadic family, as well as enjoying the spectacular sunrises and sunsets that are on offer each day.
+Included is a trip to the Gobi Gurvan Saikhan National Park, known for its iconic sand dunes, ice canyon, flaming cliffs, limestone formations, as well as many geological and archeological sites.

 Russian Van: Steel Russian vans with seats facing each other,

 ideal for adventure seeking travelers (max 6 people)

 Japanese Van: Family type van with comfortable seats and air conditioning (max 4 people)

 Land Cruiser: Comfortable speedy ride with air conditioning (max 2 people)

 As a Mongolian company we prefer to support Nomadic families financially, and help support their livelihoods.
 We are sure this resonates with our travelers who enjoy engaging with their culture on The Steppe.
 It is therefore our preference to stay with these families if they have an extra Ger.
 As well as directly supporting local herders, you can experience this rich traditional way of life first hand.